DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 Several interesting observations result from this expirement:

 **Variation in Model Effectiveness by Snow Type and Model Elevation** <br>
+Figure 2 visualized variation in goodness of fit measures accross different dimensions.
+Figure 2A reveals stark contrast in goodness of fit between the relevant snow classes, with Ephemral snowclasses generally performing the worst in terms of KGE Efficiency.
+Ephemeral basns perform relatively well in terms of MSE, likley because the lower levels of snow in these basins inherently create lowere MSE as MSE is a unit dependent measure.

+Figures 2B and 2C explore the differences between Montane Forest sub-watersheds and Maritime sub-watersheds.
+Because the more important goal in many contexts is the modelling of *non*-ephemeral regions, we focus in these charts only on sub-watersheds with non-ephermeral snow.
+In terms of both KGE (higher is better) and MSE (lower is better) measures, Montane Forest sub-watershed are better predicted by the locally trained model than in Maritime sub-waterheds (Figure 2A).
+Elevation is also highly correlated with how well a watershed is likely to be predicted by a locally trained model, with higher elevations performing better.
+(Figure 2B).
+To a certain extent, differences in performance among snow classes may simply be "passing through" differences in elevation that are also correlated with snow class types.
+However, snow classification appears to remain relevant even controlling for elevation.
+(Figure 2C).

+Finally, Figure 2D plots model performance by HUC08 region within the Pacific North West.

 **Impressive Results in Select Basins** <br>
 While the variation in results accross Huc12 sub-watersheds is interesting and suggests avenues for future refinements, it is worth emphasizing that the current, fairly simply model produces relatively reliable resutls in select basisn. **Thus, watermanagers monitoring swe in high elevation and/or montane forest regions could consider using this model as a simple forecasting tool given predictions of future meteorological variables (precipitation, temperatures).**  This is a practicla result because this locally trained model - unlike the multi-huc model discussed in Exhibit 3 - can be trained quickly and with relatively limited compute power.
 Using the code in this repo, a local watershed model can be trained in approximately 10 minutes using a high end laptop computer.
 (When running in laptop mode, we used a 13th Gen Intel Core i9-13900H processor with 20 threads (10 cores, 2 threads per core), on a computer with 6GB of available RAM.